 With a rollicking story to set the scene, this piece from two science communication experts explores the notion of population health – what is it, and why does it even matter?

-The article is part of our occasional long read series Zoom Out, where authors explore key ideas in science and technology in the broader context of society and humanity.
+The article by Will J Grant and Rod Lamberts from Australian National University, is part of our occasional long read series Zoom Out, where authors explore key ideas in science and technology in the broader context of society and humanity.

 Everyone knows we should exercise more, drink less, and stop scoffing junk food.
 Even committed smokers know that smoking is bad for them – but change isn’t easy.